 Full disclosure is the biggest component of this policy.
 In addition to including something along the lines of “paid promotion” in your video content, YouTube requires that you check a box in your advanced settings labeled “video contains paid promotion.”

-The sky’s the limit for what you can make with influencer marketing.
+The sky’s the limit for what you can make as a video creator with influencer marketing.
 It’s up to you to negotiate your rates with different brands.

 If you’re just getting started in this space, you can negotiate free products in your niche before you start asking for money.
 This is a great way to build your audience and establish relationships with brands for the long term.